-This post starts a new series called Know You World.
+This article starts a new series called Know You World.
 Bloggers from different parts of the world discuss the culture and uniqueness of their own countries.

 This week I am featuring the beautiful Central American country of Honduras.
 Ninfa from A Year in Motion had the gentleness of answering my questions about this country.

-Read ahead and learn new things about this magnific country.
+Read ahead and learn new things about this magnificent country.

 1. From what part of the country are you?

 Born and bred in the capital, Tegucigalpa, probably the hardest capital to remember, spell, and pronounce when learning geography.